caanaan/linuxdevconfig/zsh/ZshQuickReference.md

 ZSH Quick Reference:
 =======================

+## Copy and Paste to/from Tmux
+* y - While selecting some text, press to yank the contents to the system clipboard
+* Ctrl + Shift + V - Copy from system clipboard to Tmux

 ## Cscope and Ctags
 * csetup - run cscope and ctags generation in the current folder